-Though the U.S. has experienced a number of mass shootings in the past few years, none of them seems to have had as strong an impact on legislation, activism, or public discourse as the one that occurred last month at Stoneman Douglas High School in Parkland, Fla.
+Though the U.S. has experienced a number of mass shootings in the past few years, none have had as strong an impact on legislation, activism, or public discourse as the one that occurred last month at Stoneman Douglas High School in Parkland, Fla.

 Florida lawmakers have passed a bill that, while not equipping teachers with guns, allows school districts to arm coaches, counselors, and librarians.
 The bill also adds a three-day wait period to the purchase of firearms, raises the minimum buyer age to 21, and bans bump stocks.